GSA-TTS/FAC-transition-site/src/data-resources/data-interpretation.md

 ## Data scenario

-In February of 2024, we discovered a race hazard in the submission process.
-This allowed some data to be copied more than once from the intake tables to the dissemination tables.
+In February of 2024, we discovered a data issue that allowed some data to be copied more than once from the submitted data to the data made available from the FAC.
 Users may see this appear as duplicate award reference lines both when using the API and when downloading indivudal SF-SAC summary reports from the search interface.

 For example, in the photo below, first three rows (green) are correct.
 The second three rows (purple) are  duplicates of the first three rows.

 <img src="{{ config.baseUrl }}assets/img/data/duplicatedatarows.png" alt="spreadsheet table showing duplicated rows of data, distinguished in purple and green"/>

+At this time, the team doesn't have a solution to this data problem.
+If you see duplicate award rows in your downloaded data, please disregard them.

 </div>